Default HPA Behaviour

 Here is an example.

-Lets understand the the tolerance settings.
+Let's understand the tolerance settings.

 scaleUp: tolerance: 0.01 (1% tolerance) - This means your app will scale UP (add more pods) very aggressively.